 Welcome to the V&A’s collection

 The V&A has been a source of inspiration for artists and designers for over 150 years.
-This tradition continues today with visitors from all over the world finding inspiration in sketching, photographing, filming, researching and examining the objects in the many galleries that make up the V&A. At the same time the V&A is a strong advocate for the respect and protection of intellectual property rights which reward and incentivize artists and designers and thereby encourage creativity.
+This tradition continues today with visitors from all over the world finding inspiration in sketching, photographing, filming, researching and examining the objects in the seven miles of permanent galleries that make up the V&A. At the same time the V&A is a strong advocate for the respect and protection of intellectual property rights which reward and incentivize artists and designers and thereby encourage creativity.

 The V&A welcomes visitors to enjoy our collections and in order to preserve the collections, our liability and our reputation we require visitors to respect these terms as a condition of entry.
 These terms and conditions govern the way that you engage with and use the objects on display at the V&A within the public museum space and also within its study rooms.
-Where relevant, permission may need to be obtained in advance to access certain collections.
+Where relevant, permission may need to be obtained in advance to access special collections.

-These terms and conditions apply to any visitors that wish to photograph, film, scan or sketch within the museum for non-commercial personal research or study purposes of permanent collections and temporary exhibitions and loans.
-Non-commercial means use that is not intended for or directed towards commercial advantage or monetary compensation.
+These terms and conditions apply to any visitors that wish to photograph, film, scan or sketch within the Museum for non-commercial private research or study purposes of permanent collections and temporary exhibitions and loans.
+Non-commercial means use that is not intended for or directed towards commercial advantage or private monetary compensation.